PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 Musical notation systems create enormous numbers of immutable objects during operation.
 A single symphony can contain 50,000+ pitch objects, 10,000+ rest objects, and thousands of attachment objects.
 Analysis of typical musical pieces reveals that over 99% of these objects are duplicates with identical parameter values.

 Since musical objects are immutable by design, identical instances can be safely shared across the entire system without affecting behavior.
-This presents an opportunity for significant memory optimization through **hash-consing** - a technique where identical immutable values are represented by the same object instance.
+This enables **hash-consing** - a technique where identical immutable values are represented by the same object instance.

+Since over 99% of musical objects are duplicates with identical parameter values, hash-consing provides substantial memory reductions across typical compositions.
+File sizes shrink proportionally, with corresponding improvements in save/load performance.

+This optimization is straightforward in functional programming with immutable data structures, where sharing identical objects is safe.
+The same optimization is complex in procedural/object-oriented programming where mutable state makes object sharing require synchronization and defensive copying.

 ### Memory Usage Patterns